-Welcome to our very popular “How to Catch Redfish Guide” where we tell you every possible Tip for catching REDFISH that we have ever used, heard of, and found.
+Welcome to our very popular “How to Catch Florida Redfish – A Complete Guide” where we tell you every possible Tip for catching REDFISH that we have ever used, heard of, and found.
+Find out which bait. lures, rods and reels to use to catch big reds.
 Bookmark this page (Windows CNTRL+D, MAC CMD+D) so you don’t forget it!

 INDEX to Sections in this Guide:

 - What do redfish EAT?

 - GEAR to use for redfish (our best recommendations)

 - How to COOK redfish for the ultimate meal?